alexmcsw/ravelry-table/README.md

 ## The idea

 [Ravelry](https://www.ravelry.com/) is a website for fibre artists to track and plan their projects as well as browse and sell knitting or crochet patterns.
-Ravelry has a "hot right now" section is features the patterns with the most visits in the last 24 hours.
+Ravelry has a "hot right now" section which features the patterns with the most visits in the last 24 hours.
 This list is a nice way to see what's trending but to view any pattern details you have to go in and click on each pattern.

 In this table I fetch the Ravelry "hot right now" top 20 and present pattern details in a convenient and easy to read table so fibre artists can quickly decide if they're interested in a pattern.

 ## Technical details

-I used the [`ravelRy`](https://github.com/walkerkq/ravelRy/) R package by Kaylin Pavlik to easily access the Ravelry api.
+I used the [`ravelRy`](https://github.com/walkerkq/ravelRy/) R package by Kaylin Pavlik to easily access the Ravelry API.
 I wrote some R code to fetch the 20 top "hot right now" patterns, fetch additional details about the patterns and their designers, and used the `gt` package to display the results in a beautiful table hosted in a Quarto dashboard with GitHub pages.
+I set up a GitHub action to automatically fetch new data each day and rerender my dashboard.

 To run the code for this table locally you will need to create a developer account at <https://www.ravelry.com/pro/developer> and create an app with read only access.
 You'll need to save your API username and pass in an `R.environ` like so: